Skip to main content

 How do veterans prove asbestos exposure for a VA claim?

 Veterans can establish service-connected asbestos exposure through military service records, personnel files showing assignment to ships or bases with known asbestos use, buddy statements from fellow service members, occupational specialty codes linked to asbestos work, and medical nexus opinions connecting the diagnosis to military service.
+Our guide to documenting your asbestos exposure history walks through this process.
 The VA recognizes that many military occupations involved routine asbestos exposure.

 Do veterans have to sue the military for mesothelioma compensation?